RohanP1506/ElectionWebsite/README.md

-# Election Website
+# NextGenVotes
-Election Website is a website created in HTML and Tailwind CSS to provide information about the 2024 Presidential Election.
+NextGenVotes is a website created in HTML and Tailwind CSS to provide information about the 2024 Presidential Election.

 ## Tech Stack
 ### Front-end: